UserC2/grammar-nazi-bot/README.md

 # Grammar Nazi Bot

-Does exactly what you would expect it to.
+Silently records your errors while you speak to your friends.

-Silently records your errors and can be pinged to reveal your lack of grammatical expertise.
+Mention the bot to reveal your lack of grammatical expertise.